python-odin/odin/docs/ref/resources/instances.rst

 ``abstract``
     Marks the current resource as an **abstract** resource.
 See the section :ref:`resources-abstract` for more detail of the abstract attribute.
-The default value for *abstract* is ``None``.
+The default value for *abstract* is :py:const:`False`.

 ``doc_group``
     A grouping for documentation purposes.
 This is purely optional but is useful for grouping common elements together.
-    The default value for *doc_group* is ``None``.
+    The default value for *doc_group* is :py:class:`None`.

 Resource inheritance
 ====================

-Resource inheritance in JSRN works almost identically to the way normal class inheritance works in Python.
+Resource inheritance in Odin works almost identically to the way normal class inheritance works in Python.
 The only decision you have to make is whether you want the parent resources to be resources in their own right, or if the parents are just holders of common information that will only be visible through the child resources.